agoel11/KEYS2023/docs/priorresearch.md

         ![image](https://github.com/agoel11/KEYS2023/assets/81878922/d90381ad-857c-4351-8902-c4cb7003a385)
         5. To determine which predicted sequence best matches the user description, MTTR computes a text-reference score for each sequence for which a temporal segment voting scheme is developed.
 This allows the model to         focus on more relevant parts of the video when making the decision.
         ![image](https://github.com/agoel11/KEYS2023/assets/81878922/1ac681d6-9e57-42bf-8cb1-766a820e193f)
-5. ####Video Semantic Segmentation (VSS) methods and models:
+5. ####Video Semantic Segmentation (VSS) Methods and Models:
     1. VSS is the task of segmenting and understanding the semantic content of a video.
+Which means not only segmenting objects but also understanding their meaning and context.
+For example, a video semantic segmentation model might be able to identify that a person is walking on a sidewalk, a car is driving on the road, and a building is a skyscraper.
+The goal is to understand the scene and its contents rather than just tracking specific objects.
+This task is helpful in applications such as scene understanding, augmented reality, and video summarization.

 ##Research Papers